Copyleft: Permissive licenses

-Those licenses grant users of the software the same freedoms as copyleft licenses but do not require modified versions of that software to also include those freedoms.
+Permissive licenses grant users of the software the same freedoms as copyleft licenses but do not require modified versions of that software to also include those freedoms.
 They have minimal restrictions on how the software can be used, modified, and redistributed, and are thus not copyleft licenses.
 Examples of this type of license include the X11 license, Apache license, Expat license, and the various BSD licenses.

 Debate and controversy

 It has been suggested that copyleft has become a divisive issue in the ideological strife between the Open Source Initiative and the free software movement.
 However, there is evidence that copyleft is both accepted and proposed by both parties: